turnerbenjamin/grid-cove/gc-front-end/docs/3._tests-by-user-story/user-story-2-tests.md

 - [x] US2-EAI-1: It should not display an error on render
 - [x] US2-EAI-2: It should display an error on blur where email address is invalid
 - [x] US2-EAI-3: It should not display an error on blur where email address is valid

+### Password input field (PWI)

+- [x] US2-PWI-1: It should not display an error on render
+- [ ] US2-PWI-2: It should display an error on blur where password is invalid
+- [ ] US2-PWI-3: It should not display an error on blur where password is valid

+### Password input field (CPI)

+- [ ] US2-CPI-1: It should not display an error on render
+- [ ] US2-CPI-2: It should display an error on blur where passwords do not match
+- [ ] US2-CPI-3: It should not display an error on blur where passwords do match